rbhatia1997/deep-learning-notes/[Coding] Course-2-Improving-Deep-Neural-Networks/Improving-Deep-Neural-Nets-Week-1.md

 ## Gradient Checking

 You can use code for computing the cost to verify the code for computing dj/dtheta, which is what is computed during back propagation.
 The following is true for 1D examples and then for N-dimensional examples.
+Gradient checking verifies closeness between the gradients from backpropagation and the numerical approximation of the gradient (computed using forward propagation).
+Gradient checking is slow, so we don't run it in every iteration of training.
+You would usually run it only to make sure your code is correct, then turn it off and use backprop for the actual learning process.

 ![Math Equations Part 7](photos/photo7.png)